-Linscott (defendant) was convicted for the murder of Grenier, a drug dealer.
-Linscott and his friend Fuller planned to rob Grenier.
+William Linscott (defendant) was convicted for the murder of Norman Grenier, a drug dealer.
+Linscott and his friend, Joel Fuller, planned to rob Grenier.
 Their plan involved breaking a window of Grenier’s home and showing Grenier their gun, so as to discourage any resistance from him.
 At Grenier’s home, Linscott broke the window as planned.
-But Fuller aimed through the window and hit Grenier in the chest, killing him.
+But instead of showing Grenier the gun, Fuller immediately fired the gun through the broken window and hit Grenier in the chest, killing him.
 Fuller proceeded to take $1,300 from Grenier’s pocket and left.
 At trial, Linscott testified that he did not intend for Grenier to die as a result of the robbery.
 The trial court found Linscott guilty of robbery.
-It also found him guilty of murder as an accomplice because Grenier’s death was a natural and probable consequence of the robbery.
+The court also found Linscott guilty of murder as an accomplice because Grenier’s death was a natural and probable consequence of the robbery.
+Linscott appealed.